 This “table-side” Guacamole at Home recipe tastes like you are sitting at a table, eating it at a Mexican restaurant.
 It’s really not hard to make though and then lucky you, you get to munch on it in the comfort of your home.

-So dice your red onions, de-seed and chop your tomato and jalapeño, and mince your cilantro.
-Have your lime juice already squeezed out and ready to add to the mix to keep your avocado from browning.
+So dice the red onions, de-seed and chop the tomato and jalapeño, and mince the cilantro.
+Have the lime juice already squeezed out and ready to add to the mix to keep your avocado from browning.

 I’ll let you in on a little secret.
 I use bottled lime juice unless I’m feeling really ambitious.
 I really can’t tell the difference when I do, but it does make me feel a little more authentic when I juice my own…but whatever.